|

 the high arching eyebrows, wore a helenca knit swimsuit, high

-heel shoes and a sash with her name on it, and stand.
+heel shoes and a sash with her name on it and a doll stand.

 May 2005 - Thanks to Susan Orchard for